 Listen to a podcast of our tips for top things to do in Queenstown:

 For more traditional cultural pursuits, there’s no artist alive who wouldn’t find Queenstown’s natural setting inspiring.
-Black ZQN offers a private art tour to meet some of the region’s best known artists – visiting them at either their private studios or commercial galleries.
+Black ZQN offers a private art tour to meet some of the region’s best known artists — visiting them at either their private studios or commercial galleries.
 You can of course head out on your own.
-Thomas Brown welcomes visitors at his studio/gallery – an old converted cheese factory, while Graham Brinsley has a gallery in Arrowtown.
-While you are there, the petite Nadene Milne Gallery holds some extraordinary pieces of contemporary art.
+Thomas Brown welcomes visitors at his Lake Hayes studio/gallery — an old converted cheese factory.
+Landscape artist Graham Brinsley has a studio in Arrowtown, and while you’re there, check out the petite Nadene Milne Gallery.
+It holds some extraordinary pieces of contemporary art.

 Back in Queenstown itself, the Ivan Clarke Gallery will appeal to all age groups.
 Not only are Clarke’s landscapes truly breathtaking, but his Lonely Dog franchise is doing big things around the world.
 There’s a book out, and potentially a movie to come.